Priyanjali0316/cryptography_cia/README.md

 <img width="938" height="523" alt="image" src="https://github.com/user-attachments/assets/1a284cb0-f1cc-4ab5-b33d-35a16c30895e" />

 ## Prompts
-"Give algorithm and code for implementing Caesar cipher using hashing and hash function with explanation."
+Give algorithm and code for implementing Caesar cipher using hashing and hash function with explanation.
-"Provide Python code for Caesar cipher using hashing."
-"Are there collisions in this hash function?"
+Are there collisions in this hash function?
-"Explain hashing and hash functions in detail."
+Explain hashing and hash functions in detail.
-"Give an improved hash function with better distribution."
+Give an improved hash function with better distribution.
-"Explain polynomial rolling hash with example."
+Explain polynomial rolling hash with example.
-"Provide step-by-step algorithm for encryption and decryption using hash-based Caesar cipher."
+Provide step-by-step algorithm for encryption and decryption using hash-based Caesar cipher.
-"Why is my output different?"
+Why is my output different?
-"Help debug incorrect shift value and encryption result."
+Help debug incorrect shift value and encryption result.